 The Society was responsible for drawing up the forms of certification for cremation and these were later adopted as the basis for the first Cremation Act in 1902.
 As a direct result of its activities cremation now accounts for approximately 78% of all funerals in the British Islands.

-In 2008, the Society amended its Memorandum and Articles of Association to allow it to promote other methods of dealing with dead bodies, in particular Resomation which the Society regards as a viable adjunct to cremation due to its number of environmental advantages.
+In 2008, the Society amended its Memorandum and Articles of Association to allow it to investigate other methods of dealing with dead bodies.